Overview and Timeline

 When will a planning application be lodged?

-It is envisaged that a planning application will be lodged in late summer /early autumn 2023 for the proposed project.
+It is envisaged that a planning application will be lodged in the coming months for the proposed project.

 It is intended to submit the planning permission application directly to An Bord Pleanála, under the provisions of the Planning and Development (Strategic Infrastructure) Act 2006.
 An initial approach is therefore being made to An Bord Pleanála seeking a determination in relation to the Strategic Infrastructure Development (SID) status, or otherwise, of the proposed wind farm development.